Skip to main content

 PROGRESS TO DATE

-The Angel Shark Conservation Network (ASCN) is working with partners to deliver actions set out in the Action Plan and Strategy.
-Major achievements are shown below.
-Full details of angel shark conservation news and research are sent to the ASCN through quarterly e-bulletins.
+The ASCN is working with organisations across the range to deliver actions set out in the Strategy and Action Plans.
+Major achievements are shown below, with further news and updates sent to the ASCN through quarterly e-bulletins.

 ANGELS OF THE ADRIATIC